Exelord/solid-tasks/README.md

 # Solid Tasks

-Solid Tasks is a package for managing and controlling async operations in solid-js applications.
-It provides a simple API for controlling the execution of promises and their cancellation.
-With Solid Tasks, it is easy to build robust and performant solid-js applications, especially when it comes to handling data fetching, events, and user interactions.
+Solid Tasks is a package for managing and controlling concurrent operations in Solid.js applications.
+It provides a simple API for controlling the execution of promises and events.
+With Solid Tasks, you can forget about manual cancellation, concurrency side-effects and make your app user proof.

 ## Installation

-To install Solid Tasks can use npm:

 ```sh
 npm install solid-tasks